 This phase involves the design and specifications of projects identified in the strategy phase by proving clear target to measure performance and impact of the project, timeframe, responsible agent to manage the project, cost implication of the project and the who will be funding the projects.

 6.1.
 KPA: SPATIAL RATIONALE (spatial planning)

-Strategic Objective: Facilitate integrated human settlements.
+Strategic Objective: Promote integrated human settlements and agrarian reform